-- are used to
+- Used to

 - store and communicate review comments,

 - report on defects,

 - report on effort.

-- could support with
+- Support with

 - review processes,

 - check lists,

 - review guidelines,

 - online reviews for large or geographically dispersed teams.

 Static Analysis Tools

 - help to find defects by - providing support for enforcing coding standards including secure coding, - analysis of structures and dependencies. - can help in planning or risk analysis by providing metrics for the code like complexity.